kurrik/ghostwriter/README.md

     $ cd testsite
     $ go run ../*.go --watch

-You can serve the output with:

-    $ cd testsite/dst
-    $ python -m SimpleHTTPServer

-Which will host the rendered site at http://localhost:8000

 Note that the `--watch` flag will re-run Ghostwriter if it picks up filesystem changes.
 So editing a site is as easy as changing the source directory and reloading the page in your browser.

+You can serve the output with:

+    $ go run ../*.go --watch --serve=:8080

+Which will host the rendered site at http://localhost:8080.
+The value you pass to the `--server` flag will be forwarded to http://golang.org/pkg/net/http/#Server so anything that function accepts should work.

 Dependencies
 ------------